neeraj779/Teacher-Management-Application/README.md

 ## 📍 Overview

-The Teacher Management Application is a comprehensive solution designed for the management of teacher records, providing both console-based and backend functionalities.
+The Teacher Management Application is a solution designed for the management of teacher records, providing both console-based and web-based functionalities.

 ---

 ## 📦 Features

-The application focuses on delivering a user-friendly experience with a range of end-user features.
-These features include:

 ***Landing/Home Page:***
 - Show all teachers: View a list of all teachers.